Resonant Echoes logo

 The Halfway Step

 Scholars and subject-matter experts open up their databases.
-AI tools can pull from them, if the learner happens to use one that does.
+AI tools can pull from them, if the student happens to use one that does.
 The information is available, but the relationship is indirect and visibility is limited.

 Better, but still leaves experts hoping someone finds their work.